 Session Closing Ceremonies

 All closing ceremonies take place in Susanna’s House.
-Sessions 2, OAC2, 5, OAC5, 6, 7, 8, OAC8, 11, and 12 finish with a closing ceremony beginning at 9:20am on the final day.
-Sessions 3 and 10 end with a closing ceremony on the final day at 1:20pm.
+Closing ceremonies begin at 9:20am on the final day.
+Exceptions: Sessions 5 & 11 will close at 1:20pm on the final day.
 Parents, family, friends, clergy, children’s ministers and youth ministers are encouraged to attend this gathering.
 Camp is not over until the closing service ends.
 All campers MUST be checked out at his/her cabin after the ceremony.
 Please do not leave with your child until then.
 Buddy Camp ends at 5pm on the final day.

 Scholarship Gift Options

 We ask that all applicants and their families prayerfully consider making a contribution to our scholarship fund.
 When applying online, a $10 scholarship gift will be added to the account when a session is selected.
 The opportunity to decline or increase the giving level is available during the registration process.